alielmi98/golang-todo-list-api/README.md

 - Error handling and security measures
 - rate limiting and throttling for the API
 - Database integration (using Docker)
+- Use of the Gin web framework and Swagger for API documentation
 ## Endpoints

 The API provides the following endpoints: